Explaining predictions, recommendations, and other AI output to users is critical for building trust. This chapter covers:

 Equally important, telling users what data the model is using can help them know when they have a critical piece of information that the system does not.
 This knowledge can help the user avoid over-trusting the system in certain situations.

-For example, say you’re installing an AI-driven navigation app, and you click to accept all terms and conditions, which includes the ability for the navigation app to access data from your calendar app.
+For example, say you’re installing an AI-powered navigation app, and you click to accept all terms and conditions, which includes the ability for the navigation app to access data from your calendar app.
 Later, the navigation app alerts you to leave your home in 5 minutes in order to be on time for an appointment.
 If you didn’t read, realize, or remember that you allowed the navigation app to access your appointment information, then this could be very surprising.

 Your trust in the app’s capabilities depends on your expectations for how it should work and how alerts like these are worded.
 For instance, you could become suspicious of the app’s data sources; or, you could over-trust that it has complete access to all your schedule information.
 Neither of these outcomes are the right level of trust.
 One way to avoid this is to explain the connected data source — how the navigation app knows about the appointment — as part of the notification, and to provide the option to opt out of that kind of data sharing in the future.
 In fact, regulations in some countries may require such specific, contextual explanations and data controls.